epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 Example 2
 '''''''''

-In this example, the test.class ﬁle is created in the O.Common subdirectory.
+In this example, the test.class file is created in the O.Common subdirectory.

    TESTJAVA = test.java

-Java jar ﬁle
+Java jar file
 ^^^^^^^^^^^^

-| A single java jar ﬁle can be created using the java jar tool and
+| A single java jar file can be created using the java jar tool and
   installed into $(INSTALL_JAVA)
 | (i.e. $(INSTALL_LOCATION)/javalib) by specifying its name, and the
-  names of its input ﬁles to be included in the created jar ﬁle.
-The jar input ﬁle names must appear with a directory preﬁx.
+  names of its input files to be included in the created jar file.
+The jar input file names must appear with a directory prefix.

-Any of the following can be speciﬁed:
+Any of the following can be specified:

    JAR += <name>

-   The <name> jar ﬁle will be created and installed into the
+   The <name> jar file will be created and installed into the
    $(INSTALL_JAVA) directory.

    JAR_INPUT += <name>

-   Names of images, audio ﬁles and classes ﬁles to be included in the jar ﬁle.
+   Names of images, audio files and classes files to be included in the jar file.

    JAR_MANIFEST += <name>

-   The preexisting manifest ﬁle will be used for the created jar ﬁle.
+   The preexisting manifest file will be used for the created jar file.

    JAR_PACKAGES += <name>

-   Names of java packages to be installed and added to the created jar ﬁle.
+   Names of java packages to be installed and added to the created jar file.

 .. _example-1-1:

 Example 1
 '''''''''

-In this example, all the class ﬁles created by the current Makeﬁle’s “JAVA+=” deﬁnitions, are placed into a ﬁle named mytest1.jar.
-A manifest ﬁle will be automatically generated for the jar.
+In this example, all the class files created by the current Makefile�s "JAVA+=" definitions, are placed into a file named mytest1.jar.
+A manifest file will be automatically generated for the jar.

-Note: $(INSTALL_CLASSES) is set to $(addpreﬁx
+Note: $(INSTALL_CLASSES) is set to $(addprefix
-$(INSTALL_JAVA)/,$(CLASSES)) in the EPICS base conﬁgure ﬁles.
+$(INSTALL_JAVA)/,$(CLASSES)) in the EPICS base configure files.

 .. code ::